CoqHott/logrel-mltt/README.md

-# A Logical Relation for Martin-Löf Type Theory in Agda #

-This is a project to formalize a proof of the decidability of conversion of a dependently typed language in Agda.
-The source code can be browsed in HTML [here](https://mr-ohman.github.io/logrel-mltt/decofconv/).
+# Observational Equality: Now for Good#

+This is formalization in Agda of normalization and canonicity from consistency of a type theory with observational equality.

 ### Dependencies ###

 This project is written in Agda.
-It has been tested to be working with Agda version 2.5.3.
+It has been tested to be working with Agda version 2.6.2